 Uniform operation of a general law does not require universal application throughout the state.
-A valid general law may operate within a limited class of subjects provided that classification is based on some difference having a reasonable relationship to the
+A valid general law may operate within a limited class of subjects provided that classification is based on some difference having a reasonable and just relationship to

 &lt;sup>1 Art.
 III, ss.
 10, 11(b), Fla.
 Const.
 These are not the only type of legislative actions but are the only ones resulting in laws.
 See H. R. 5.1.
 But see arts.
 V, s.
 20(i), VIII, s.
-6(g), XII, s.
+6(h), XII, s.
 11, Fla.
 Const.